jcavalieri8619/OCRerror_correct/README.md

 German and French words that appear in the Wikipedia dump gives the model the ability to handle some of these OCR errors.

 The HMM is modified from NLTK source.
 Right now I am getting 90% accuracy at correcting OCR errors but there are still improvements to be made.
-The OCR word level error alignment algorithm generated roughly 150,000 alignments from volumes 1 to 17 of 1911 Britannica--I've provided them here in the file "all_WorldMappings_taggedV1_17.txt"
+The OCR word level error alignment algorithm that I wrote generated roughly 150,000 alignments from volumes 1 to 17 of 1911 Britannica--I've provided them here in the file "all_WorldMappings_taggedV1_17.txt"

 OCR error word alignments: